 Ahmedabad Family Court – Mutual Consent Divorce, Navrangpura

 The Ahmedabad Family Court handles matrimonial matters for Ahmedabad District from the Old High Court Complex at Navrangpura, near Income Tax Cross Roads.
-It is the filing court for couples residing across Ahmedabad — Satellite, Bopal, Maninagar, Chandkheda, Vastrapur, and everywhere in between.
-Appeals lie before the Gujarat High Court, which also sits in Ahmedabad.
-This page covers jurisdiction, the process, the Gandhinagar boundary, and how NRI cases are handled.
-To begin, fill in our Online Divorce Form and we will take it forward.
+It is the filing court for couples across Ahmedabad — Satellite, Bopal, Maninagar, Chandkheda, Vastrapur, and everywhere in between.
+Appeals lie before the Gujarat High Court, which also sits in Ahmedabad itself.
+This page covers jurisdiction, the Gandhinagar boundary, the court process, settlement considerations specific to Ahmedabad's business and trading profile, and how NRI cases with spouses in the US, UK, or UAE are structured.

 Court